- Education and Science»

 There were other types of tents used by the troops during the war, but the three mentioned were the most common.

 For winter shelters in areas where the weather was not as temperate as it tended to be along the Gulf Coast, the troops constructed log huts (if timber was at all available).
 Holes were dug about two feet (~61 cm) into the earth and the log structures were built up from there.
 An entrance way was cut into one end, covered by a rough wooden door.
 Crude fireplaces were constructed with chimneys that consisted of rocks wherever possible, though often they were mud-coated wood and/or wooden barrels.
-If wood was somewhat scarce, these huts often employed canvas tents as roofs, pitched very similarly to the way they were pitched on the ground, though with the ends closed-off with more canvas or rubber blankets.
-Bunks were built into the side walls of the huts, with pine needles or straw to serve as mattresses onto which the men spread out their rubber blankets.
+If wood was somewhat scarce, these huts often employed tents (mostly Shelter Tents) as roofs, pitched very similarly to the way they were pitched on the ground, though with the ends closed-off with more tents or rubber blankets.
+Bunks were built into the side walls of the huts, with leaves or straw to serve as mattresses onto which the men spread out their rubber blankets.
 Rolled up in their woolen and rubber blankets on these bunks, the men were tolerably comfortable.
 Some men actually brought mattresses with them (which weren’t much more than large, empty sacks the size of a single mattress).
-They filled these mattresses with leaves, pine needles, straw, or other somewhat soft foliage (or whatever could be foraged from nearby dwellings).
+They filled these mattresses with leaves, straw, or other somewhat soft foliage (or whatever could be foraged from nearby dwellings).
 This enabled an even more comfortable sleeping surface on the bunks with minimal spilling of the contents.
 For other furniture, emptied wooden crates were built into tables or chairs inside the huts.
-If enough wood was available, floors were added, but more often the floors remained dirt with perhaps leaves and pine needles serving as rough carpeting.
+If enough wood was available, floors were added, but more often the floors remained dirt with perhaps leaves and/or straw serving as rough carpeting.
 The huts housed anywhere from two or four men to a dozen.

 If wood was too scarce for huts, men dug “gopher holes” into the sides of hills or ravines and covered the openings with their tent walls.